 Infrastructure Services Implications Issues Opportunities Power Onslow town power supplies are provided by Horizon Power.
-Town power supplies for Tom Price, Paraburdoo and Pannawonica are supplied by Rio Tinto.
-There is some presence of renewable energy sources in the local government area including a renewable energy microgrid for Onslow, proposed by Horizon Power.
-Intent is to develop a gas fired power plant within the ANSIA Improvement Scheme area.
+Town power supplies for Tom Price, Paraburdoo and Pannawenica are supplied by Rio Tinto.
+There is some presence of renewable energy sources in the local government area including a renewable energy microgrid for Onslow, proposed by Horizon Power. intent is to develop a gas fired power plant within the ANSIA Improvement Scheme area.
 This service is intended primarily for Onslow town usage, with potential for ANSIA users to connect thereafter.
 The scale of the gas power plant is potentially affected by the proposed renewable energy microgrid by Horizon Power.
 Underground power has been completed for Onslow.
 Global microgrid market is experiencing transformational growth, which tend to combine conventional and renewable sources, and battery storage technology.
 Growth/expansion of towns will need to consider the capacity of existing power supplies, proposed/future power supplies, and the required transmission infrastructure.
-Microgrids may assist with delivering reliable and viable energy solutions.
+Micrognds may assist with delivering reliable and viable energy solutions.
 Gas Transmission Pipelines High pressure gas transmission pipelines do not require development approval.
 The Shire may have a role in approving the construction of facilities in the initial stages, i.e. the construction camps, waste water treatment facilities, and road usage.
 Apply DC Policy 4.3 Planning for High-Pressure Gas Pipelines policy measures to assess proposals that in the vicinity of any high-pressure gas pipelines in the Shire.
 Potable Water Public Drinking Water Source Areas are predominately groundwater supplies.
-Long term utility intent is to develop a water desalination plant in the ANSIA Improvement Scheme area.
-This service is intended primarily for Onslow town usage, with potential for ANSIA users to connect thereafter.
+Long term Utility intent is to develop a water desalination plant in Onslow.
+This service is intended primarily for Onslow town usage.
 However, abundance of water supplied from the Cane River bore field may lead to a deferral of the water desalination plant being constructed.
 The use of mine run-off and water extraction may be a difficult yet potentially viable water supply option.
-There are opportunities for expanding irrigation for investigation in the Pilbara hinterland, from using excess water from mine dewatering.
-Support the sustainable abstraction of potable water sources.
+There are opportunities for expanding imigation for investigation in the Pilbara hinterland, from using excess water from mine dewatering.
+Support the sustainable abstraction of polable water sources.
 Support water reuse/recycling associated with mines and townsites.
-Protect public drinking water supply areas in accordance with relevant water source protection plans, Department of Water and Environmental Regulation's Water Quality Protection Note 25, and SPP 2.7.
-Water Management Rainfall data indicates that average annual rainfall has declined around Onslow yet has increased in inland areas.
-Adequate management of flood risk, and associated sediment transport in Better Urban Water Management has been designed to facilitate better management of urban water resources, ensuring an appropriate level of consideration to the total water cycle.
-It is recognised that the Shire is a Waterwise Council, and it should continue to investigate and Review existing townsite drainage systems and ensure appropriate water quality of stormwater and runoff is addressed.
-The Shire could also investigate partnerships to establish water recycling and reuse schemes to provide fit-for- purpose sources of water where practical, as an
+Protect public drinking water supply areas in accordance with relevant water source protection plans, Department of Water and Environmental Regulation's Water Quality Protection Note 25, and SPP 2.7 Water Management Rainfail data indicates that overage annual rainfall has declined around Onslow yethas increased in inland areas.
+Adequate management of flood risk, and associated sediment transport in townsites and industrial areas requires consideration.
+Better Urban Water Management has been designed to facilitate better management of urban water resources, ensuring an appropriate level of consideration to the total water cycle.
+It is recognised that the Shire is a Waterwise Council, and it should continue to investigate and expand water efficiency opportunities, such as Review existing townsite drainage systems and ensure appropriate water quality of stormwater and runoff is addressed.
+The Shire could also investigate partnerships to establish water recycling and reuse schemes to provide fit-for-purpose sources of water where practical, as an